Introduction to the IAS

 The IAS Distinguished Fellowship scheme brings together world-leading researchers from all disciplines to work with Durham colleagues in developing collaborative projects of major intellectual, scientific, political and practical significance.
 Up to twenty visiting IAS Fellows will come to Durham each year to work with its scholars to spark new investigations and participate in a varied programme of activities.

 Each year, the Institute sponsors several major interdisciplinary projects and a range of other research developments.
 Fellows are expected to collaborate with Durham colleagues carrying out such activities.
-Fellowship applicants should therefore consider whether their interests complement the 2022/23 projects, Politics of Credibility; Opportunities in Pollution; and Risks to Youth and Studenthood in Digital Spaces (see: www.durham.ac.uk/research/institutes-and-centres/advanced-study/projects/future-projects/), and whether they might want to apply to work with a project team during the Fellowship period.
+Fellowship applicants should therefore consider whether their interests complement the 2023/24 projects, Abusing Antiquity; Justice and Artificial Intelligence; Understanding Offence: delimiting the (un)sayable and In Absence of Others; (see: www.durham.ac.uk/research/institutes-and-centres/advanced-study/projects/future-projects/), and whether they might want to apply to work with a project team during the Fellowship period.
 Or they can apply to Durham for a term to work on collaborative interdisciplinary research projects with academics at Durham University.
-All applicants must have a Durham host and a collaboratively composed Fellowship plan to ensure that such collaborations are substantive and strategically embedded, with potential long-term benefits to interdisciplinary research at Durham University.
+All applicants must have a Durham host and a collaboratively composed Fellowship plan/proposal to ensure that such collaborations are substantive and strategically embedded, with potential long-term benefits to interdisciplinary research at Durham University.

-In accord with the IAS’s remit to establish international collaborations, preference will be given to applicants from outside the UK.
+In accord with the IAS’s remit to establish international collaborations, preference will be given to nominations and applicants from outside the UK.

 IAS Fellowships are not available to undergraduate or postgraduate students.
 A completed PhD with five years’ post-doctoral experience is the minimum requirement for Fellows undertaking a traditional academic trajectory, or they must have an equivalent level of experience and track record in other areas.
-Applications from early career researchers will only be considered if they demonstrate exceptional promise.
-Previous recipients of an IAS Fellowship are not eligible for a further Fellowship either by nomination or application.
+Previous recipients of an IAS Fellowship are not eligible for a further Fellowship.

 What the Fellowships offer:

-The IAS will cover the costs associated with the Fellow travelling to Durham from their home institution (one return fare – economy class), and will provide all Fellows with an honorarium (£3,000 for three months; pro-rata for a shorter stay).
+The IAS will cover the costs associated with the Fellow travelling to Durham from their home institution (one return fare – economy class only), and will provide all Fellows with an honorarium (£3,000 for three months; pro-rata for a shorter stay).

-Fellows from Universities who provide study leave are expected to make use of this to take up Fellowships.
-Academics whose institutions do not make such provision are eligible to apply for teaching buy-out costs of up to £8,000 (for the three month period or pro rata for shorter stays).
+Teaching buyout for visiting IAS Fellows who are employed by other universities can only be requested in exceptional circumstances (for example Fellows from less advantaged global areas, or from academics whose institutions do not make such provision for research leave/study leave are eligible to apply for teaching buy-out costs of up to £8,000 (for the three month period or pro rata for shorter stays).
+Fellows from Universities who provide study/research leave are expected to make use of this to take up an IAS Fellowship, and will not be provided with buyout.
 Similarly, practitioners who will experience a loss of income as a result of accepting an IAS Fellowship are eligible to apply for a contribution towards their salary/earnings of the same amount (up to £8,000).

 Fellows’ contribution to the IAS: